By Elena Perez

-HIV specifically affects the immune system by destroying CD4 cells (a type of white blood cells) after hijacking their machinery to replicate.
-Extent of the infection is estimated by the CD4 T-cell count.
-To have an idea, a normal range of CD4 T-cell count would be between 500 and 2000 cells/μL.
-HIV progression can be divided into 4 different stages with regards to this parameter:
+HIV specifically affects cells of the immune system specifically CD4 cells (a type of white blood cells).
+After hijacking the cell’s machinery in order to replicate the cells are destroyed.
+Extent of the infection is estimated by the patient’s CD4 T-cell count.
+A normal range of CD4 T-cell count would be between 500 and 2000 cells/μL.
+HIV progression can be divided into 4 different progressive stages with regards to this parameter:

 - Stage I corresponds to a ‘normal’ CD4 count >500 cells/μL and the patient is usually asymptomatic;

 - Stage II is when the count <500 cells/μL and the patient starts to show mild symptoms;